Visiting Jordan for the first time? Read on for essential Jordan travel tips and what to see if you only have 2 days in Amman!

 If you are visiting Jordan, you should stay at hotels with a visible security presence, be alert to possible threats (especially at tourist locations and religious sites) and monitor local and social media for updates.

 Ramadan is a holy month observed by Muslims.
 The dates of observance varies according to the Islamic lunar calendar.
-In 2019, it took place from May 5th to June 3rd, and in 2020 it will be from April 23rd to May 23rd.
 During Ramadan, Muslims fast from dawn to sunset, and alcohol is not sold (except in some larger hotels and restaurants).
 Some places may switch to a special Ramadan menu, and shops and even tourist attractions may close early.
 As a sign of respect, you should try to avoid eating and drinking (even water) in public.

 How to get around Amman